JanneMattila/github-actions-demos/SolutionGroups/README.md

 - Ensure file name matches exactly with `solution-groups.json` (including spaces)

 ### Workflow fails with "No dependent workflows found"
+- This is actually not an error - it's an informational message
-- This occurs when "Trigger dependent workflows" is checked but the app has no dependencies
+- Occurs when "Trigger dependent workflows" is checked but the app has no dependencies
-- Either uncheck the option or add dependencies in `solution-groups.json`
+- The workflow will succeed; this is normal for apps like "App C" or "App F" that are leaf nodes
+- You can safely check "Trigger dependent workflows" for any app without worrying about this

 ### New app doesn't appear in dropdown
 - Ensure you updated **both** workflow files (`.github/workflows/SolutionGroup.yml` and `ExtractSolution.yml`)